daattali/advanced-shiny/reactive-trigger/README.md

 myTrigger <- makeReactiveTrigger()
 ```

 To use it, you need to call `myTrigger$depend()` in any reactive code that should re-run when the trigger is fired, and you can call `myTrigger$trigger()` to set off the trigger.
+You can have multiple reactive triggers, think of each one as a button that gets pressed programatically.